 Naftzger Memorial Park along Douglas Avenue in downtown Wichita.

-31 bronze sculptures by Puget Sound, Washington artist Georgia Gerber were placed along streetscape of Wichita, Kansas along East Douglas Avenue in the late 1990s.
-The whimsical sculptures are incorporated into Lewis Reflection Square Park and the near by sidewalks, some times incorporating small fountains.
+Thirty one bronze sculptures by Puget Sound, Washington artist Georgia Gerber were placed along streetscape of Wichita, Kansas along East Douglas Avenue in the late 1990s.
+The whimsical sculptures are incorporated into Lewis Reflection Square Park and the nearby sidewalks, some times incorporating small fountains.

 Two blocks west of the Douglas Avenue sculptures, is Naftzger Memorial Park.
 Naftzger Park is a larger, but still small, park acquired in 1980.
 It includes beautiful flowers, shrubs, trees and a waterfall flowing into a pond.
 At the east side of the park is a large drinking water fountain erected in memory of Carrie.
 Nation.
 Reputedly, the fountain was relocated to this park after being damaged by a beer truck at a former location.
 I suspect this is another good story.

 copyright 2007-2019 by Keith Stokes